Charity begins at home for legendary philanthropist

 “I’ve spent my life living according to my principles, in poverty, in simplicity,” he says.
 “To look after and help the poor — this is my work and my purpose.”

 Mr and Mrs Edhi live in rooms attached to the three-storey Mithadar clinic, which also hosts a crèche and school for abandoned children.
-Located near the coastal rim of Karachi, ambulance vans emblazoned with the logo of the Edhi Foundation are stationed outside, ready to navigate narrow, littered unpaved paths bustling with vendors hawking street food.
+Located near the coastal rim of Karachi, ambulance vans emblazoned with the logo of the Edhi Foundation are stationed outside, ready to navigate narrow, paths bustling with vendors hawking street food.
 The air is thick with smog, and the pressing rush of the city’s bursting population.

 Sporting a straggly beard and dressed in a plain shalwar kameez, Mr Edhi looks and lives exactly like the poor he serves.
 And his refusal to accept aid or money from powerful figures seeking influence has given him kudos in a society driven by conspiracy theories and suspicious of foreign interference.